 Mr. Bulk and his family created the Who Dreams Wins (WDW) Foundation, fostering STEM education and providing scholarships, technology, training and tools to those in need.
 A primary focus of the WDW Foundation is helping underprivileged women pursue careers in the STEM fields.
 Additionally, the WDW Foundation supplies technology and resources globally.
 Adding international distressed regions through its Special Missions.
 The WDW team of volunteers has successfully built a school, community center, and hydro-plant in Nepal, and recently completed a rehabilitation effort on an island in the British Virgin Islands damaged by Hurricane Maria.

-Prior to his tenure at SAS, Mr. Bulk was employed by NASA’s Johnson Space Center as a Deputy Program Manager with NASA’s Commercial Crew & Cargo Program Office.
+Prior to co-founding SAS, Mr. Bulk was employed by NASA at the Johnson Space Center as a Deputy Program Manager with NASA’s Commercial Crew & Cargo Program Office.
 He also worked at NASA’s Launch Services Program at Kennedy Space Center as a Project Systems Engineer responsible for Atlas V Launch Vehicle Certification.
-Mr. Bulk also served as the Lead Project Engineer on the Orbital Space Plane Program, and Integration Engineer for a variety of large science missions (GOES, TDRS, MRO, Pluto New Horizons) and secondary payloads such as the Athena Kodiak Star Mission.
+In addition, Mr. Bulk served as a Lead Project Engineer on the Orbital Space Plane Program, and as an Integration Engineer for a variety of large science missions (GOES, TDRS, MRO, Pluto New Horizons) and secondary missions.
 Prior to joining NASA, Mr. Bulk was employed by Lockheed Martin Space Systems Company as a Propulsion Systems Engineer on the RD-180 engine program, part of the successful development team on the Atlas III and Atlas V launch systems.

 Mr. Bulk holds a degree in Aeronautical & Astronautical Engineering from Ohio State University, and a Masters Degree in Space Systems Engineering from the Florida Institute of Technology.